 13.17 VAT Exploring Postsecondary Education and Training

-13.17.1 Service Description
+13.17.1 VAT Exploring Postsecondary Education and Training Service Description

 The Exploring Postsecondary Education and Training curriculum helps customers understand postsecondary education, financial aid, and the services that are available to support students in postsecondary education and training.
 The Vocational Adjustment trainer creates and facilitates a training curriculum of at least 10 hours with various instructional approaches that include the four modules listed below.